tederer/TMCSP-webshop-test-automation/README.md

 * start your [Appium](http://appium.io) server by executing `appium` in a separate terminal
 * navigate to the project folder
 * execute `npm start`

+## running the tests on a browser hosted by somebody else

+The following steps are necessary to execute the tests on a Chrome Browser instance hosted somewhere on the internet (e.g. [headspin](https://www.headspin.io/)).

+* navigate to the project folder
+* put the URL of the web driver into the environment variable WEBDRIVERURL
+* put the stringified capabilities object (JSON) of the web driver into the environment variable WEBDRIVERCAPABILITIES
+* execute `npm start`

 ## references